Bayard-class ironclad: Characteristics and machinery

 Turenne, date unknown; the photo was likely taken while she was in Algiers in March 1885.

 The ships of the Bayard class were 81.22 m long at the waterline and 78.78 m long between perpendiculars.
 They had a beam of 17.45 m and an average draft of 7.49 m.
 They displaced 6363 t.
 The ships had a sharply raked forecastle and relatively minimal superstructure, consisting of a small bridge directly astern of the forward main battery barbettes.
 Unlike several of their French predecessors, the Bayard-class ships disposed with iron hulls and reverted to wooden hulls, which were sheathed in copper to reduce fouling on extended voyages overseas, where shipyard facilities were less available.
 This may have been the result of British reports of hull corrosion with their iron-hulled vessels.
 Their crews numbered 24 officers and 425 enlisted men.

 Their propulsion machinery consisted of two compound steam engines, each driving a single screw propeller, with steam provided by eight coal-burning fire-tube boilers.
-The boilers were vented through a pair of uptakes that passed through a single funnel casing; Turennes casing covered the uptakes entirely, while Bayards terminated well below the top, giving her the appearance of having a pair of small funnels placed closely together.
+The boilers were vented through a pair of uptakes that passed through a single funnel casing; Turenne's casing covered the uptakes entirely, while Bayard's terminated well below the top, giving her the appearance of having a pair of small funnels placed closely together.

 Their engines were rated to produce 4000 ihp for a top speed of 14 kn, and on initial speed trials, Turenne reached 4158 ihp for a top speed of 14.15 kn.
 At a more economical speed of 10 kn, the ships had a cruising radius of 3000 nmi.
 To supplement the steam engines on long voyages overseas, they were fitted with a full-ship rig.